 Aleta has a bachelor's degree from The University of Utah, College of Social and Behavioral Science in Behavioral Science and Health.

-Victoria Medina is the Program Manager for the Barbara L. and Norman C. Tanner Center for Human Rights Advocacy.
+Christine Gore is the Social Media and Marketing Coordinator for the Barbara and Norman Tanner Center for Human Rights.

 Barbara L. Tanner, Co-Chair

 Norman C. Tanner, Co-Chair

 Cynthia Berg, Dean of the College of Social and Behavioral Science, University of Utah